 Dr. Oliver began teaching at The University of Alabama Capstone College of Nursing in January 2002.
 She is a tenured Full Professor and a proud graduate of the Capstone College of Nursing.
 She has taught in both the undergraduate and graduate nursing programs.
 She earned a Masters of Nursing at University of Alabama at Birmingham (UAB) and a PhD at Georgia State University.
 Dr. Oliver served six years as a Commissioned Officer, Captain, in the United States Air Force Reserve.

-Dr. Oliver completed a one-year post-doctoral Health Disparities Research Training Program at the University of Alabama at Birmingham.
+Dr. Oliver completed a one-year post-doctoral Health Disparities Research Training Program at UAB.
 Her research focuses on cancer health disparities, with a major focus on cancer in the areas of education, early detection, and decision-making.
-Dr. Oliver has co-edited a journal, authored over 30 publications and presented at local, state, national, and international levels.
-Dr. Oliver is actively involved in Community Based Participatory Research and works with a collaborative multidisciplinary team of researchers both locally and internationally.
+Dr. Oliver has co-edited a journal, authored over 37 publications and presented at local, state, national, and international levels.
+Dr. Oliver is actively involved in Community Based Participatory Research and works with a collaborative multidisciplinary team of researchers.
 She serves as an investigator on the UAB Deep South RCMAR Community Core.
 Dr. Oliver is passionate about sharing her knowledge and mentors many early career scientist and students.